Zaicon/InfiniteChestsV2/README.md

 /chest info - Displays X/Y coordinates and account owner.
 /chest password <password> - Password-protects a chest.
 /chest unlock <password> - Allows opening of any chest using that password.
+/chest public - Toggles the 'public' setting of a chest, allowing others to use but not destroy the chest.
 /chest cancel - Cancels any of the above actions.
 ```

 ###Permisisons
 ```
+ic.use - Enables use of /chest
-infchests.chest.use - Enables use of /chest -- Will have separate permissions for chest subcommands soon. infchests.chest.protect - Players with this permission will have their chests automatically protected via user account. infchests.admin.editall - Allows player to edit any chest regardless of chest protection.
+ic.claim - Enables use of /chest claim, unclaim, password ic.info - Enables use of /chest info ic.public - Enables use of /chest public ic.protect - Players with this permission will have their chests automatically protected via user account. ic.edit - Allows player to edit any chest regardless of chest protection.
 ```